CLASS OF 2022

 Victor is the forth born in a family of five children.
 His dad lost his job several years ago and has been unemployed since.
 Over the years since he lost his job, Victor’s dad has been forced to sell all of his cattle in order to pay for his children’s school fees.
 Victor’s mom is sickly but helps support the family by selling food on makeshift stand by the road.
 By the time he was old enough to start high school in 2018, Victor’s parents had run out of money that would facilitate his education.
 He did well in his first year of high school considering that he was constantly sent home due to lack of fees.
 Victor found out about Rehema through a friend.
 Without this financial aid, he would have been forced to dropout of school.
-He is now in his sophomore year of high school, and his worry of money for his school fees is no more.
-He would like to be a lawyer to help the less fortunate with their legal matters.
+He began his sophomore year of high school in 2019, and his worry of money for his school fees is no more.
+He would like to be a lawyer and assist the less fortunate with their legal matters.
 He hopes to also get involved in stumping out corruption in Kenya.

 Sandra is being raised by a single mother, who is a casual laborer.
 They live in a single room home, and have gone without food on several occasions.
 In Primary school, Sandra would wear torn and worn-out uniforms and sole-less shoes to school, but her family’s socio-economic status did not discourage her from focusing on her education.
 She emerged at the top of her class in her school in the Kenya Certificate of Primary Education (KCPE) exams.
 Sandra plans to be a pediatric neurosurgeon when she grows up.
 She dreams of Kenya as a top destination for medical tourism.
 We at Rehema are excited to be a part of this dream.

 Wilson was born in to a poor family of rural farmers.
 A few year ago, he survived a famine that left many of his fellow villagers dead including his brother.
-Last year, Wilson scored 405 out of 500 points in the Kenya national primary (elementary/middle) school exam.
+In 2017, Wilson scored 405 out of 500 points in the Kenya Certificate of Primary (elementary/middle) Examination.
 He was among the top students in the nation but his mom could not afford to pay for his high school education.
 When Wilson reported to high school with no money to pay his school fees, he was turned away.
 He did not let this deter him.
 He and his mom kept looking for ways to raise the money.
 They finally came across our scholarship through the help of social media and good Samaritans.
 We are happy to report that at 15 years old, Wilson is now attending one of the top national high schools in Kenya as a Rehema Scholar.
 Wilson wants to be a surgeon.